animesh-77/animesh-77.github.io/_portfolio/portfolio-1.md

 # Overview

-For my MSc dissertation in Machine Learning at UCL, I am focusing on modeling dynamic scenes using Gaussian splats.
+For my MSc dissertation in Machine Learning at UCL, I investigated the limits of current 3D Gaussian Splatting when extended to ultra high resolution training images to model high frequency features relating to human subjects.

 <figure>